James H. Fallon: Academics

-Fallon is a Sloan Scholar, Senior Fulbright Fellow, National Institutes of Health Career Awardee, and a recipient of a range of honorary degrees and awards.
-He sits on several corporate boards and national think tanks for science, biotechnology, the arts, and the US military.
+Fallon was a Sloan Scholar, Senior Fulbright Fellow, National Institutes of Health Career Awardee, and a recipient of a range of honorary degrees and awards.
+He sat on several corporate boards and national think tanks for science, biotechnology, the arts, and the US military.

-Fallon is a Subject Matter Expert in the field of "cognition and war" to the Pentagon.
+Fallon was a Subject Matter Expert in the field of "cognition and war" to the Pentagon.

-Fallon has made significant scientific contributions in several neuroscientific subjects, including discoveries of TGF alpha and epidermal growth factor.
-He was the first to show large-scale stimulation adult stem cells in the injured brain using growth factors.
-He has also made contributions in the fields of schizophrenia, Parkinson's disease, Alzheimer's disease, and the roles of hostility and gender in nicotine and cocaine addiction.
-He has been cited for his research in the basic biology of dopamine, norepinephrine, opioid peptides in the brain, connections of the cortex, limbic system, and basal ganglia in animals and humans.
-He has published in human brain imaging using positron emission tomography, magnetic resonance imaging, diffusion tensor imaging tractography techniques, and the new field of imaging genetics.
+Fallon made significant scientific contributions to several neuroscientific subjects, including the discoveries of TGF alpha and epidermal growth factor.
+He was the first to show large-scale stimulation of adult stem cells in the injured brain using growth factors.
+He also made contributions in the fields of schizophrenia, Parkinson's disease, Alzheimer's disease, and the roles of hostility and gender in nicotine and cocaine addiction.
+He was cited for his research in the basic biology of dopamine, norepinephrine, opioid peptides in the brain, connections of the cortex, limbic system, and basal ganglia in animals and humans.
+He published in human brain imaging using positron emission tomography, magnetic resonance imaging, diffusion tensor imaging tractography techniques, and the new field of imaging genetics.

 Other work

-In addition to his neuroscience research, James Fallon has lectured and written on topics ranging from art and the brain, architecture and the brain, law and the brain, consciousness, creativity, the brain of the psychopathic murderer, and the Vietnam War.
+In addition to his neuroscience research, James Fallon lectured and wrote on topics ranging from art and the brain, architecture and the brain, law and the brain, consciousness, creativity, the brain of the psychopathic murderer, and the Vietnam War.
 He wrote Virga Tears: The True Story of a Soldier's Sojourn Back to Vietnam, which was published by Dickens Press in 2001.

-Fallon has appeared on numerous documentaries, radio, and TV shows.
+Fallon appeared on numerous documentaries, radio, and TV shows.
 From 2007 to 2009, he appeared on the History Channel series on science and technology (Star Wars Tech, Spider-Man Tech), CNN, PBS, BBC, and ABC for his work on stem cells, growth factors, psychopathology, tissue engineering, smart prostheses, schizophrenia, and human and animal behavior and disease.

 On November 18, 2009, Fallon appeared as himself on the CBS crime drama series Criminal Minds, which explores his theory of trans-generational violence in areas of the world that experience continuous bouts of terrorism, war, and violence.

-Both Fallon and his family have undergone functional brain imaging and genetic analyses for potential violence-related brain and genetic patterns.
+Both Fallon and his family underwent functional brain imaging and genetic analyses for potential violence-related brain and genetic patterns.

 Fallon was featured in the BBC production Are You Good or Evil?, where he revealed his discovery that he, himself, has the neurological and genetic correlates of psychopathy.
-Fallon stated that even though he has displayed callous behaviour in his life, particularly when he was younger, he believes that his positive experiences in childhood negated any potential genetic vulnerabilities to violence and emotional issues.
+Fallon stated that even though he displayed callous behaviour in his life, particularly when he was younger, he believed that his positive experiences in childhood negated any potential genetic vulnerabilities to violence and emotional issues.

-Fallon is politically a libertarian, and religiously an agnostic.
+Fallon was politically a libertarian, and religiously an agnostic.